 If you know the temperature is going to drop below freezing, keep your faucets dripping.
 The constant stream of water prevents pipes from freezing.
 This may be especially necessary for exposed pipes overnight.

 Insulate areas of your home that aren’t heated like the attic and basement.
 In addition to keeping the exposed pipes in these areas warm, this will help you retain heat throughout your entire home.

 Don’t Turn Your Heat Off

 Whether you’re gone during the day or you turn down the heat at night, make sure you don’t turn your heat off completely.
 Maintain a constant temperature above freezing in your home at all times to prevent freezing pipes.

 Before the freezing temperatures hit, drain your underground sprinkler system.
 Also, make sure to shut off the water supply to the sprinklers.

 Fix Exterior Wall Damage

-Any damage on your exterior walls can cause the temperature in your home to drop.
-Not only does this increase your heating bill, it can cause the pipes in these exterior walls to freeze.
+Any damage to your exterior walls can cause the temperature in your home to drop.
+Not only does this increase your heating bill, but it can also cause the pipes in these exterior walls to freeze.